dfrechdev/create-apex-js-app/README.md

 -   node.js >= 8.9.0
 -   npm >= 5.2.0

-While lower versions of npm likely also work, it is suggested to upgrade npm to version 6, as a lot of security issues have been addressed in this version.
-To upgrade, simply use "npm i -g npm".

-Additionally, the following optional tools are recommended for a better development experience:
+In addition, the following optional tools are recommended for a better development experience:

 -   Visual Studio Code
 -   Prettier Plugin for Visual Studio Code (a configuration file for Prettier is included)